LowwwLtd/shadertoy.js/README.md

 </script>
 ```

 Next you need to decide how to feed the new shader.
-You can load an external GLSL file by calling the `.load()` method, or you can write your shader inline accessing directly the `.write()` method.
+You can load an external GLSL file by calling the `.loadFragment()` method, or you can write your shader inline accessing directly the `.writeFragment()` method.

 Loading an external file: